 Of course, when Disney did have cause to actually portray Dionysus (in the animated film Hercules, from 1997), they did not come up with as flattering a portrayal …

-The story of King Pentheus almost echoes a reversal of Beast’s origins, as described in Euripides’ tragic play The Bacchae, one of my favourite works of Ancient Greek literature.
+The story of King Pentheus almost suggests an inversion of Beast’s origin story, as described in Euripides’ tragic play The Bacchae, one of my favourite works of Ancient Greek literature.
 When Dionysus comes to visit his motherland of the city of Thebes, the Theban king Pentheus denies his divinity, insults him and imprisons him as a degenerate faker.
 Dionysus plays along for a while before escaping from Pentheus, and enacts his revenge by transforming Pentheus’ mother and aunts (as well as all the women of Thebes) into frenzied bacchantes who run off into the forest to take part in a Dionysian ecstatic ritual.
 Pentheus follows, out of curiosity, and is discovered spying on precedings.
 His mother, in her ecstatic trance, mistakes him for a wild beast and, along with the other crazed followers, tears the king limb from limb with their bare hands.
 We can just make out the familiar themes of a prince’s unwelcome reception of a supernatural being, his pride and arrogance receiving their comeuppance in a violent and bestial transformation.

-The most appealing aspect of Dionysus’ myth, the reason why he is one of my favourites from the pantheon of ancient deities is, however, his strange vulnerability.
+The most appealing aspect of Dionysus’ myth, the reason why he is my favourite from the pantheon of ancient deities is, however, his strange vulnerability.
 As we can see from the examples from Ovid and Euripides above, Dionysus is quite happy to stagger around drunk, alone, in the form of an alluring youth.
 He lets himself be captured, passively allowing himself be led along by the sailors to their ship, or thrown into Pentheus’ jail.
 Based on the Ancient Greek sexual attitudes towards adolescent boys, there is a strong erotic undertone to this behaviour, some knowing exchanges, such as Dionysus’ pleading with the sailors when he has eventually sobered up.
 ‘Oh no, you beasts, where are you taking me?
 What are you going to do with a poor, lonely boy such as myself?!’
-Very funny actually, seeing as he turns them all into dolphins when he feels like it.
+Very funny actually, seeing as he turns them all into dolphins as soon as he feels like it.

 Dionysus’ combination of vulnerability with homoeroticism and supernatural powers is a potent one, unique in ancient and more recent mythologies.
 He’s a kind of character that is very popular nowadays, as we search for alternative narratives away from the story of the patriarchal, dominating hero, towards the ‘carrier bag theory of fiction’ popularised by Ursula K. Le Guin.
-Stories of natural phenomena, queer eroticism, liminality, feminine power, occultism, transformations, all these are themes whose popularity proves the current cultural shift we are experiencing towards a new collective identity far away from toxic patriarchal dominance.
+Stories of natural phenomena, queer eroticism, liminality, feminine power, occultism, transformations, all these are themes whose popularity proves the current cultural shift we are experiencing towards a new collective identity far away from boring and toxic patriarchal dominance.

 Dionysus shows a way of being strong outside traditional, masculine, violent displays of power.
 And, like a lot of Ancient Greek culture, he resonates with a very 21st century sensibility.
 However, he remains morally and ethically ambiguous as all the pantheon of Ancient Greek deities remain, resisting more recent religions’ codes of right and wrong.
 And I think I like that best of all.